CrisRamosLazaro/Project-2/README.md

 We are going to create a [Streaming Availability Checker](https://rapidapi.com/guides/ten-api-projects#4-streaming-availability-checker).
-A non-logged user will we able to enter a name of a title and check which platforms provides this service.
+A non-logged user will we able to enter a movie title and check which platforms stream it.

 We will also allow users to register, creating their own id and avatar.
-This will allow users to fav movies and sign to events to watch a desire title (with location, date and other details).
+This will allow users to mark movies as favorite and sign up to screening events (with location, date and other details).

 We will also have the following roles: User and Admin.
-The user with the Admin role will be able to CRUD events.
-On the other hand, users will only be available to register to this events, as mentioned previously.
+The user with Admin role will be able to CRUD events and edit/remove users.
+On the other hand, users will only be available to sign up to events and leave reviews.

-We will have the following models: User and event.
+We will have the following models: User and Event (and Review in a bonus iteration).

 PARTY!